Master real-time voice AI architecture: turn detection, streaming STT/LLM/TTS, native audio trade-offs, WebRTC transport, and barge-in state.

 A useful product target for an interactive support call is a measured time-to-first-audio (TTFA) budget around 500ms for the network and device slices you intend to support.
 Treat that as a service objective to validate, not a universal boundary: endpoint policy, tools, model choice, and network conditions move the distribution.
 Research systems such as AudioPaLM and SpeechGPT[2][3] show where speech-native models can go, while cascaded or hybrid pipelines remain useful when transcript inspection, debugging, and tool control matter.

-Before analyzing the architecture, it helps to picture the problem.
+Picture the problem before the architecture details.
 Building a voice agent is like running a live routing line where each component must hand off partial work without waiting for the full case to finish:

 If any stage drops packets or runs too slowly, the conversation breaks.
 The user experiences that as silence, overlap, or a response to a sentence they already corrected.